 We define modernization as the process of digitizing traditional processes on a timeline that aligns with our customers’ business strategy.
 Application modernization, or AppMod, happens when an enterprise adds new, modern functionality to what an application already does.

 Application Modernization values the existing functionality and reliability of the incumbent application that keeps the lights on as highly as any new capability.
 Micro Focus calls this being able to run and transform the business; moving fast while breaking nothing.
+Efficient software and application delivery plays a key role in this.
 Outcomes look different for everyone, and really depend on what the organization wants from modernization.
 Generally, the answer is “like before, but better.”

 One COBOL-focused survey in 2020 told us that 63 percent of IT leaders planned to modernize their key COBOL applications rather than using any other route.
 A more recent study from The Standish Group reinforces the value of modernization, citing a success rate three times higher than more draconian IT change programs.